Permanent oscillations and solitary wave behavior in flatband Heisenberg quantum spin systems: Discussion and conclusions

-\emph{Discussion and conclusions.}---In this paper, we demonstrated that certain carefully prepared initial states of flatband systems give rise to permanent oscillations and solitary wave behavior.
+In this paper, we demonstrated that certain carefully prepared initial states of flatband systems give rise to permanent oscillations and solitary wave behavior.
 We would like to remind the reader that a magnetic field is not involved.
-Quantum spin systems with flat bands such as the discussed delta chain, the kagome lattice, the square-kagome lattice, the pyrochlore lattice and several other frustrated flatband systems thus do not only show very exciting magnetic properties like spin-liquid behavior, magnetization plateaus and jumps, they also provide examples of non-generic, non-ergodic behavior expressed for instance in disorder-free localization with zero group velocity \cite{MHS:PRB20,JES:PRB23} as well as persistent motion of solitary waves.
+Quantum spin systems with flat bands such as the discussed delta chain, the kagome lattice, the square-kagome lattice, the pyrochlore lattice and several other frustrated systems thus do not only show very exciting magnetic properties like spin-liquid behavior, magnetization plateaus and jumps, they also provide examples of non-generic, non-ergodic behavior expressed for instance in disorder-free localization with zero group velocity \cite{MHS:PRB20,JES:PRB23} as well as persistent motion of solitary waves.
+This very general phenomenon also holds for Hubbard models with flat bands \cite{Mie:JPA91A,Mie:JPA91,Mie:JPA92B,Tas:PRL92,MiT:CMP93,Tas:PTP98,BeL:IJMPB13,DRM:IJMPB15,MMS:PRB17,LAF:APX18,TDD:ZN20,DaD:NJP24}.
+In a forthcoming publication the phenomenon will be discussed for the technically more demanding two-dimensional kagome lattice antiferromagnet \cite{SES:25} based on a recent thesis \cite{Schlueter:Diss24}.

 Of course, the peculiar dynamics is related to fine-tuned Hamiltonians and sometimes also fine-tuned initial states.
 Away from the flatband scenario, strictly permanent oscillations will not occur, however, depending on the strength of the dispersion they might be very long-lived.
+For further thoughts on the decay of long-lived oscillations see \cite{PRA:RSE24}.

+Experimentally, the needed initial states could be excited by means of electron paramagnetic resonance (EPR) at low temperature close to the saturation field.
+The strong correlation between magnetic quantum number and momentum quantum number works in favor of a balanced population of the needed components.

+New developments point at flat bands accessible at small fields.
+These flat band systems are characterized by ferromagnetic as well as antiferromagnetic interactions \cite{KDN:PRB14,DKR:PRB18,DSD:EPJB20,DmK:JPCM23} or special XXZ interactions \cite{CPC:PRB19,LMP:PRB20,PSC:PRB21}.